thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 description: ThingsBoard Edge use case #1

 ---

+{% assign feature = "Edge Groups" %}{% include templates/pe-feature-banner.md %}

 * TOC
 {:toc}

 ### Use case
 Let's assume you have a warehouse with two **edge computing devices** connected to ThingsBoard Edge:
-* Thermostat Home
+* DHT22 temperature sensor
-* Cooler Home
+* Air Conditioner

-Thermometer sends data to the local **edge service** that has few responsibilities:
+ThingsBoard Edge has following responsibilities:
- * Collects temperature readings from sensor
+ * **Collects temperature readings** from DHT22 sensor
- * Creates, updates and sends to the cloud alarm if temperature > 50°C
+ * **Creates and updates alarms** if temperature in warehouse is higher than 50°C
- * Turns on cooler by RPC request
+ * In case if temperature becomes critical, ThingsBoard Edge turns on cooler system by **sending RPC call requests**
- * Pushes temperature telemetry to the cloud.
-In this case **cloud is ThingsBoard Professional Edition**
+ * **Pushes telemetry to the cloud** (ThingsBoard Professional Edition)

 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.
 You can use this tutorial as a basis for much more complex scenarios.